juancumbeq/platzi-react-with-vite-tailwind/README.md

 </li>
 ```

-The context component is where all of the filtering process is made, after setting the states and the filter functions, we create another function called `filterBy()` which will asign the `apiItems` array to `filteredResults`, after that the filter by category is executed and the result is assigned to filteredResults.
+The Context component is where all the filtering processes are made.
+After setting the states and the filter functions, we create another function called `filterBy()`, which will assign the `apiItems` array to `filteredResults`.
+After that, the filter by category is executed, and the result is assigned to `filteredResults`.

 The next filtering by title process is based on the previous results.

-In case both searches are false the `apiItems` array is returned.
+In case both searches are false, the `apiItems` array is returned.

 Context: